 - Traumatic brain injury and other catastrophic injuries

 - Wrongful death, and more.

 Don’t hesitate to reach out to our compassionate and caring legal team if you’ve been involved in an accident in Fort Walton Beach.
 We’ll help you understand your legal rights and the options that might be available to you.

-In 2020, Okaloosa County saw at least 3,075 car accidents on its roads and highways.
-Those caused no fewer than 1,828 injuries and 45 deaths.
-That’s about 8 car accidents a day during a time when traffic was at a nearly all-time low.
+In 2021, Okaloosa County saw at least 3,415 car accidents on its roads and highways.
+Those caused no fewer than 2,012 injuries and 41 deaths.
+That’s about 9 car accidents a day, one more per day than in 2020.

 Why Should I File a Personal Injury Claim?